nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 4a1 - 4a2 are repeated until a valid syntax is given.
       Use case resumes from step 5.

-* 4b.
-Tutor mistypes the student's updated details.

-  Use case starts over from step 1.

 **Use case 4: Update a student's progress**